MICA-MNI/MICA-7t/README.md

 1. The edits should be perfom on the `mask.mgz` file.
 However, maybe it's easier to correct over the file called `norm.mgz`.
 Once the edits are perform you can replace `mask.mgz` with the binarized version of the corrected `norm.mgz`.

-2. Run the next script after you are done with the edits:
+2. Run the next script after you are done with the edits.
+It will create new surfaces based on on the edits and generate a file named `qc_done.txt` under the subject's directory e.g. `fastsurfer/sub-PNA002_ses-01`.

 ```bash
 sub=PNA002